CQCL/mvsp/README.md

 python scripts/compute_chemistry_data.py
 ```

-Various parameters such as spatial grid, number of plane waves etc. can be adjusted in the file.
+Various parameters such as spatial grid size, number of plane waves etc. can be adjusted in this script.
+Its output includes the full wavefunctions as .npy files, eigenvalues and -vectors of the electronic Hamiltonian in the Fourier basis (i.e. coefficients of the Fourier expansion of the wave function) as .npz files, as well as the csv files with basic resources of the compiled circuits.
+The folder [`data/electron_in_Coulomb_potential`](data/electron_in_Coulomb_potential) contains as supplementary data the outputs for different numbers of plane waves in the wave function expansion.

 ### Bivariate Gaussian on quantum hardware (Figs. 10-11)